-Commercial fishermen catch millions of pounds of salmon each year.
+Commercial fishermen catch millions of pounds of Alaska salmon each year.
 The fish are sold fresh, frozen or canned.
 Salmon also support a large sport fishing industry.

 Salmon are generally sexually mature at about three years old, and sometimes they will swim upstream to lay their eggs in order for the new baby fish, known as fry, to have a better chance of survival.
 After spawning, the salmon die and create nutrient-rich water for the fry.
 Within a week after spawning, they will have already hatched and be on their way.

 Once they reach their home rivers and streams, the salmon revert to fresh water and stop feeding as they make their way upstream to the place where they were born.
 They live on their fat reserves during this time of migrating up river.They have a challenging upstream journey, and need to battle their way through rapids, over waterfalls and through fish ladders.
 They also need to avoid fisherman nets and hooks as well as hungry bears.